 Neurofibromatosis Type 1

-Throughout their lifetime, about 30-50% of NF1 patients progress to develop plexiform neurofibromas (PN), which are peripheral nerve sheath tumors that cause severe disfigurement, pain and functional impairment.
-In rare cases, NF1-PN may be fatal.
-NF1-PN are most often diagnosed in the first two decades of life.
-These tumors are characterized by aggressive growth, which is typically more rapid during childhood.
+Throughout their lifetime, patients with NF1 display a progression of different clinical manifestations.
+Almost everyone will experience a skin tumor called cutaneous neurofibroma at some point, 50-80% will exhibit a behavioral or cognitive deficit and about 30-50% of patients will develop plexiform neurofibromas (PN), which are peripheral nerve sheath tumors that cause severe disfigurement, pain and functional impairment.
+In rare cases, NF1-PN can transform into malignant peripheral nerve sheath tumors (MPNST), a diagnosis that has a 12-month survival rate of under 50%.
+NF1-PNs are most often diagnosed in the first two decades of life.

-Historically, patients with NF1-PN were treated with surgical removal of the tumors, however, because NF1-PN arise from nerve cells and grow in an infiltrative pattern, it is challenging to successfully resect tumors without severe comorbidities, such as permanent nerve damage and disfigurement.
+Historically, patients with NF1-PN were treated with surgical removal of the tumors.
+However, because NF1-PN arises from nerve cells and grows in an infiltrative pattern, it is challenging to successfully resect tumors without causing severe comorbidities, such as permanent nerve damage and disfigurement.
+The FDA (2020) and EMA (2021) approved a drug from the MEK inhibitor class for the treatment of children with NF1-PN.

-Mirdametinib is an oral small molecule designed to inhibit MEK1 and MEK2 that has been tested in Phase 1 and Phase 2 clinical trials.
-SpringWorks is enrolling patients in the ReNeu trial, a Phase 2b, open-label clinical trial for children and adults with NF1-PN.
+Mirdametinib is an oral small molecule drug designed to inhibit MEK1 and MEK2, which has been tested in several Phase 1 and Phase 2 clinical trials.
+The ReNeu trial, a Phase 2b, open-label, clinical trial is currently evaluating mirdametinib in children and adults with NF1-PN.

 The U.S. Food and Drug Administration (FDA) and the European Commission granted Orphan Drug designation for mirdametinib for the treatment of NF1, and the FDA granted Fast Track designation for mirdametinib for the treatment of patients ≥ 2 years of age with NF1-associated inoperable plexiform neurofibromas that are progressing or causing significant morbidity.